-NHS England has set out the next steps for development of integrated care systems (ICSs) with legislation expected to begin passage through Parliament before the summer.
+NHS England has set out the next steps for the development of integrated care systems (ICSs) as legislation begins its passage through Parliament.

 - Integrated Care Systems Design Framework